 All coconut oil is derived from the meat of the coconut.
 The difference between refined and unrefined is the way in which the oil is extracted and processed.
 Both of them have their uses and advantages.
 And luckily for us there are some refined options that still maintain the original nutrients from the coconut.

 Unrefined vs. Refined

-Unrefined coconut oil is often referred to as pure coconut oil.
+Unrefined coconut oil is often referred to as pure or virgin coconut oil.
 The oil is extracted from fresh coconut meat through either dry processing or wet processing and then is typically cold pressed leaving behind just the oil.
 Unrefined coconut oil has a distinct coconut flavor and keeps it’s coconut smell.
 Unrefined oil reaches it’s smoking point at 350 degrees F.

 The good news is they both have numerous health benefits (as long as you’re buying quality refined oil) like antiviral, antibacterial, anticancer and immune-boosting effects.
 Unrefined coconut oil, however, is richer in phytonutrients (chemicals produced by plants; plants use phytonutrients to stay healthy. hint: they are good for us!) than refined coconut oil.

 - Coconut oil melts at 76 degrees F, so if it’s summer, or you live in a warmer climate, you may notice your coconut oil is a little melty (where it was probably solid when you bought it).
 This is totally fine and doesn’t mean you can’t us it anymore.

 - When using melted coconut oil in recipes, try to ensure all other liquid ingredients (eggs, milk, etc.) are at room temperature.
 If not, the oil will turn into little solid clumps.
 It won’t ruin the recipe, but does make it easier to mix if all ingredients are room temperature.